GabZech/building-segmentation-tutorial/README.md

 The self-contained tutorial notebook can be found in this repository under [DL_tutorial_memo_and_overview.ipynb](https://github.com/GabZech/building-segmentation-tutorial/blob/main/DL_tutorial_memo_and_overview.ipynb).
 Enjoy!

-&copy; The header image on this site was created in Python using raw images and building masks from [GEOportal.NRW ](https://www.geoportal.nrw/?activetab=portal)
+&copy; The header image on this site was created by ourselves in Python using raw images and building masks from [GEOportal.NRW ](https://www.geoportal.nrw/?activetab=portal)